 Our Analysis and Test Results

-We have been fans of the X Ultra line-up shoes for years due to the apparent dedication to creating shoes perfect for getting after it in the backcountry.
-The latest version, the X Ultra 4, is our favorite of the bunch, with a new last, greater stability, and lightweight materials.
-The Quicklace lacing system might be polarizing, but we think most hikers will see and appreciate its benefits.
+We have been fans of the X Ultra line-up for years due to the apparent dedication to creating shoes perfect for getting after it in the backcountry.
+The latest version, the X Ultra 4 Gore-Tex, is our favorite of the bunch, with its improved stability, wider toe box, and lighter-weight materials.
+The Quicklace lacing system might be polarizing, but we think many hikers will see and appreciate its benefits.

 The Ortholite insole is molded and perforated to add a surprising level of cushion (and breathability) in a thin package.
 It rests on top of a midsole of EVA, which makes for a responsive and cushioned hiking experience.
-If we are gushing, it is because we were blown away by the high level of comfort that this model provided, even on jagged rocks and steep descents.
-It's not plush, but it blends stiffness and moderate cushioning well to make rocky and uneven terrain more comfortable on your feet.
+When the fit was right, we were blown away by the high level of comfort this model provided, even on jagged rocks and steep descents.
+It's not plush, but it blends strength, rigidity, and moderate cushioning well to make rocky and uneven terrain more comfortable on your feet.

-The X Ultra 4 is made with thin material on the upper, with strategic placement of welded overlays, rubber, and heavier materials to provide support and protection.
-One of these is the "ADV-C Chassis," which manages to support the outward movement of the ankles without making the whole shoe too stiff.
+The X Ultra 4 is made with a thin synthetic upper, incorporating the strategic placement of welded overlays, rubber, and heavier materials to provide support and protection.
+One of these is the "ADV-C Chassis," which manages to support the lateral movement of the foot without making the whole shoe too stiff.
 This was a much-appreciated feature on trails with uneven rocks and surfaces.

-The midsole, the insole, and the construction of the upper seem to be working in harmony to provide support around the whole foot.
-Our lead tester said it felt like slipping on a custom-made shoe; the support was snug without binding or creating hot spots.
-Strategically placed, slightly wide lugs in the sole (seen in green in the photo below) provide extra stability, especially hiking uphill.
-The midsole is softer, and the heel is lower to the ground than some other models we tested.
-We think this helps make the shoe feel more agile and aggressive.
+Each piece of this carefully engineered hiker, from the outsole to the upper and everything in between, works harmoniously to provide a stable, protective, energized foundation for the whole foot.
+One tester reported it felt like putting on a custom-made shoe; the support is perfectly snug without binding or creating hot spots.
+Strategically placed, slightly wide lugs in the sole provide extra stability, especially when hiking uphill.
+The midsole is also soft enough to endure long days at speed.

 Equipped with Contagrip, Salomon's proprietary sole material, and multi-directional lugs, the X Ultra 4 traction is bomber.
 Salomon has roots in trail running, and we felt secure on a surprising variety of surfaces.
-Even ice, which no shoe without spikes can grab into, was less sketchy than expected.
+Even in icier and slick conditions, our movements seemed less sketchy than expected.

 One thing of note: the rubber is soft and grippy, not the stiffer rubber of alpine-oriented shoes.
 These shoes are up to the task while crossing rocky talus fields, but if this is your primary terrain, you might prefer a more specialized shoe with harder rubber.

-With a Gore-Tex membrane, the X Ultra 4 proved to be completely waterproof in our bucket test (standing in 3 inches of water for ten minutes).
-Weighing them before and after showed that they did not absorb water, either.
-A hiking shoe will always provide less protection than a taller boot, but for hiking in wet conditions and crossing shallower streams, this pair will provide adequate protection from moisture.
+With a Gore-Tex membrane, the X Ultra 4 proved to be completely watertight in our bucket test (standing in 3 inches of water for five minutes).

 If the X Ultra 4 has a shortcoming, it may be in its durability.
-One of the Quicklace storage pockets tore almost immediately.
-More importantly, we saw some early compression signs in the mid-sole.
-While they otherwise held up very well during our testing period, especially considering the lightweight materials and rugged testing environment, and we would expect them to provide many miles of support, they most likely won't be the model that lasts for years and years.
+One of the Quicklace storage pockets tore almost immediately in early testing.
+More importantly, we saw some early compression signs in the midsole.
+While the shoe otherwise held up very well overall, especially considering the lightweight materials and rugged testing environment, and we would expect them to provide many miles of support, they may come with a shorter lifespan than others in the collection deliver.

-Should You Buy the Salomon X Ultra 4?
+Should You Buy the Salomon X Ultra 4 Gore-Tex?

 What Other Hiking Shoes Should You Consider?

-If finding a lightweight and comfortable shoe with traction is your thing, then it is hard to beat the X Ultra.
-However, if you want a little more support or versatility for your dollar, the La Sportiva Spire GTX might be your better bet.
-Both score high in the group with higher than average prices, so the right one depends on your desires and hiking style.
-If you want to hit the trail without breaking the bank, the Merrell Moab 2 WP - Women's could be the better bet.
+If finding a supportive and comfortable shoe with traction is your thing, then it is hard to beat the X Ultra.
+However, if you want a step up in midsole cushioning and increased durability for your dollar, the La Sportiva Spire GTX might be a better bet.
+Both score highly and are noted as top performers among fast and light models, so the right one depends on your preferences, budget, and hiking style.
+If you want to hit the trail without breaking the bank, the Merrell Moab 3 WP is an excellent bet.